jspenger/sporks3/README.md

 # Sporks3

-Simple and safe serialization/pickling library for closures in Scala 3.
+Simple and safe serialization/pickling library for functions/closures in Scala 3.

 This is an experimental fork of the "Spores3" project created by Philipp Haller ([https://github.com/phaller/spores3](https://github.com/phaller/spores3)), which in turn is a continuation of the work on "Spores" by Heather Miller and Philipp Haller.
 This fork is heavily modified to fit another project that uses Sporks3 for serialization of closures.
-As such, it is not yet intended for general use, and will likely change significantly over the next few months.

 <picture>
   <source media="(prefers-color-scheme: dark)"  srcset="./sporky2.png">